Allocating marketing budgets is difficult.

 You can invest in billboards, direct mail, advertisements, sponsorships, and more.

-When it comes to digital marketing, you can invest in SEO, Search Ads, Facebook Ads, Instagram Ads, Email Marketing, and more.
+When it comes to digital marketing in 2020, you can invest in SEO, Search Ads, Facebook Ads, Instagram Ads, Email Marketing, and more.
 How the heck can you make a decision and feel confident your marketing budget is benefitting your bottom line?

 We’ll discuss 8 steps to help you initiate a wiser strategy for divvying up your marketing budget between traditional and digital.
 (Or, you can skip this process entirely and talk to us about your goals!)